 How to Start Analyzing Your IT Process Data Today

 The thought of transitioning to a data-centered culture, where all of your IT process data is consistently analyzed and used for decision making, can feel overwhelming.
-You may think that your data is not ready and not even know where to start.
-Many organizations implement their ITSM systems without considering the implications for analytics under the assumption that they will retool it later.
+You may think that your data isn’t ready, and not know where to start.
+Many organizations implement their IT Service Management (ITSM) systems without considering the implications for analytics under the assumption that they will retool it later.

 You don’t even necessarily need to wait for consensus; you can start small and foster iterations that grow in ambition with each success.
 Once incremental changes are being made and it can be demonstrated that there is value worth extracting from IT process data, stakeholder buy-in can be earned, paving a path towards more sweeping changes and more advanced analytics maturity.